 Vendor's use tax is applicable on all sales made by out-of -state vendors where goods are shipped into Missouri and where title passes within the state of Missouri.

-Sales tax returns may be filed on a monthly, quarterly or annual basis.
 Your filing frequency is determined by the amount of state tax (4 percent for regular locations and 1 percent for food locations) due.
-Local tax is not included when determining your filing frequency.
+Local tax is not included when figuring your filing frequency.
 The filing frequency is determined by the total state tax due on the return as a whole, not by each location.

-State taxes collected of $500 or more per month are to be reported on a monthly basis.
+If you collect state taxes of $500 or more per month, please report on a monthly basis.

-State taxes collected $100 or more per quarter but less than $500 per month should be filed on a quarterly basis.
+If you collect $500 or less per month, you should file on a quarterly basis.
 The quarters are as follows: January through March, April through June, July through September, and October through December.

 Your filing frequency is reviewed by the Department of Revenue on an annual basis.
 If this review indicates that your filing frequency should be changed, the change will be made and notification will be sent to you.